The pain started early, and it did not ease.

 According to Endometriosis UK, around 1.5 million women and those assigned female at birth in the UK are living with the condition.
 On average, it takes eight years to receive a diagnosis.

-For Chloe, support came from an unexpected place.
+Support came from an unexpected place.

 “The group saved me,” she says, describing a local support network.
 “If it wasn’t for that, I’d have been in a very dark place.”